Data is sourced from the KidsCount! Database and the US Census Bureau.

 Eudelia has lived in Lake County for nearly 30 years.
 She attended Lake County schools and has worked at several county agencies, including Lake County Human Services and Lake County School District.
 She currently serves as the president of the Lake County School District Board of Education.
 Eudelia feels that her experience working, living and learning in Lake County is a huge asset as she not only works for the needs of Lake County’s diverse community but also lives within the communities she organizes in.
 Eudelia’s family includes three daughters, Kayleen, Isabelle, and Sophia, and a Bluenose Pitbull (Benji).

 Kristi Ferraro is a real estate and business lawyer with her own practice in Avon, Colorado.
-Kristi serves on the Board of Excellence Committee of the Vail Valley Foundation.
-Kristi was a Board Member of the Vail Mountain School from 2010 to 2017.
-She was elected to the Avon Town Council in 2004 and 2008, and served as Mayor Pro Tem of Avon from 2010 to 2012.
-Kristi has previously served on the Northwest Colorado Council of Governments, the Upper Eagle Regional Water Authority and Bravo!
+Kristi was elected to the Avon Town Council in 2004 and 2008, and served as Mayor Pro Tem of Avon from 2010 to 2012.
+Kristi has served on the board of Vail Mountain School, Northwest Colorado Council of Governments, the Upper Eagle Regional Water Authority and Bravo!
 Vail.
-Kristi also served as Chairman of the Board of the Early Childhood Learning Center and as President of the Pitkin County Bar Association.
+Kristi also served on the Board Excellence Committee of the Vail Valley Foundation, as Chairman of the Board of the Early Childhood Learning Center in Aspen and as President of the Pitkin County Bar Association.

 Kristi graduated from the University of Colorado with a bachelor's degree in business and from the University of California Berkeley with a juris doctor.

-Tim Mauck served two terms as Clear Creek County Commissioner from 2010 - 2019.
-As commissioner, he focused on health care, enhancing Clear Creek's recreation and tourism, and working to bring about sensible transportation improvements along the Interstate 70 Mountain Corridor.
+Tim Mauck has been serving as the Deputy Director for the Colorado Department of Natural Resources since 2019.
+Previously, Tim served two terms as Clear Creek County Commissioner from 2010 – 2019.
+As commissioner, he focused on health care, enhancing Clear Creek’s recreation and tourism, and working to bring about sensible transportation improvements along the Interstate 70 Mountain Corridor.

 Christine Scanlan is President and CEO of the Keystone Policy Center, a nonprofit organization which over the past 40 years, has built a portfolio of substantive work in energy, environment, education, health, and agriculture.
 Keystone has accomplished this work with a series of complementary approaches that reflect the diverse strategies utilized in leadership and successful issue resolution.